rebhu-open-source-foundation/gecko-b2g/dom/b2g/downloads/README.md

 ## Notes
 1. Currently only core apps with `downloads` permission are allowed to use Download API.
 2. For allowing normal pages to see and access download objects for which it is the referrer, see follow-up bug 112699.
-3. In Gecko48, user can click on the `Download` option from context menu on an image, to download that image.
-This is not supported yet.